-It is the Company's policy that people with disabilities should have full and fair consideration for all vacancies and training needs.
-As a Disability Confident Leader, the Company is committed to interview those people with disabilities who fulfil the minimum criteria, and also endeavour to retain employees in the workforce if they become disabled during employment.
+It is the Company's policy that disabled people should have full and fair consideration for all vacancies and training needs.
+As a Disability Confident Leader, the Company is committed the Guaranteed Interview Scheme for disabled people who fulfil the minimum criteria for a job role, and also endeavour to retain employees in the workforce if they become disabled during employment.
+The Company will actively retrain and adjust their environment where possible to allow them to maximise their potential.